Fabrizio-Caruso/CROSS-LIB/README.md

 ## THE `xl` SCRIPT

 Inside the project main directory, you find the `src` and the `build` directories:
-- `src` contains the source code and all other files that are necessary to build the games and tests
+- `src` contains the source code and all other files that are necessary to build the games and the examples;
 - `build` is supposed to be empty at first and it is the target directory for the build process.

 First of all you need to be in the `src` directory.